UCONN

 Traveling the internet, moving between data centers, or stored on servers.

-Strategy is encryption in transit and at rest.
+The strategy is encryption in transit and at rest.

 Data can be accessed only by the authorized roles and services with audited access to the encryption keys.